-- Abbreviation: L-DAP = Louisians Drug Assistance Program Included in calculations but not presented in this figure are 15 individuals (3.4%) who selected not applicable. - Included in calculations out not presented in this right are to individuals (x-w) who served that applicable.
-Respondents were instructed to select only one response option on the questionnaire.
+- Abbreviation: L-DAP = Louisiana Drug Assistance Program Included in calculations but not presented in this figure are 15 individuals (3.4%) who selected not applicable. - Respondents were instructed to select only one response option on the questionnaire.
 However, since the responses are not mutually exclusive we have allowed multiple responses into our datoutations.
 Since respondents were permitted to select more than one category, the sum of all categories may exceed 100%.
 Out of 440 individuals who responded to this question, 88 (20.0%) reported two or more methods of payment.
 Excluded from calculations are two individuals who selected not applicable as well as at least one method.